arangodb/docs/3.7/graphs-satellite-graphs-details.md

 the collection having an exact amount of one shard per collection.
 This collection is selected as the `initial` one.
-Furthermore, all additional collections that are part of the SatelliteGraph need to inherit the behaviour of their `initial` collection.
+Furthermore, all additional collections that are part of the SatelliteGraph need to inherit the behavior of their `initial` collection.
 Those collections are required to have the collection attribute `distributeShardsLike` pointing to the `initial` collection.